stakeconomy/solanamonitoring/How to Install TIG Stack.md

-# Monitoring Solana Validator | How to Install Telegraf, InfluxDB, and Grafana
+# How to Install Telegraf, InfluxDB, and Grafana

 *This post is Part 2 of a 3-part series about setting up proper monitoring on your Solana Validator.*